Icinga/icinga2/doc/14-addons-plugins.md

 Graphite consists of 3 software components:

-* carbon - a Twisted daemon that listens for time-series data
+* carbon -- a Twisted daemon that listens for time-series data
-* whisper - a simple database library for storing time-series data (similar in design to RRD)
+* whisper -- a simple database library for storing time-series data (similar in design to RRD)
-* graphite webapp - A Django webapp that renders graphs on-demand using Cairo
+* graphite webapp -- a Django webapp that renders graphs on-demand using Cairo

 Use the [GraphiteWriter](15-features.md#graphite-carbon-cache-writer) feature for sending real-time metrics from Icinga 2 to Graphite.